paigebailey21/assignments/Intruction_paper.md

 The first step in pick the best bird is to weigh them all and eliminate all the birds outside the target weight range (eight to ten pounds.
 Now examine the remaining birds.
 They should not have any deformities, cuts, disjointed bones, huge calluses, bruises, sores, diseases, or parasites.
 Judges look for the minor details, so be sure to look over every inch of the birds.
 The ideal broiler is rectangular in shape, has a long straight breast bone, a broad set of ribs, wide back, and a full breast.
 When looking at meat birds crooked beaks and toes are usually disregarded, so they can be used if needed.
 The last thing to look at is the degree of finish or amount of fat a bird has.
 Without the right amount of finish a broiler will lose its eye appeal.

 ## Preparation/Transportation
-A clean bird is a must when it comes to show time.
-The birds need to be washed 2-3 days before the show.
-The bird needs to be washed in a warm room around 70 degrees or outside on a warm day.
-The best soap to use is a mild shampoo or a soft soap.
-Detergents can be too hard on the feathers and dry them out.
-Do not put the bird’s head under water.
-After the bird is out of the bath move it to a tub of warm water with a little white vinegar to rinse the feathers.
-It is important to get all the soap out of the feathers.
-The last part is to get the birds to the show.
-When transporting the birds do not over crowd them, because they will get stressed or hurt.
-When taking them in/out of containers let them go head first to reduce injury.
-Sometimes it is nice to bring a few extra birds in case you find yourself in a pinch.
-Now you should be all set to raise a flock of broilers.

 ## FAQ